Trelent/Trelent-VSCode-Extension/README.md

 ### Disclaimer

 By installing our extension, you agree to our Terms of Use and Privacy Policy.
-Further, you understand that we may store anonymized source code in order to improve future versions of our service, and you ensure that you have the appropriate rights of ownership for this code.
+Further, you understand that we will store anonymized source code in order to improve future versions of our service, and you ensure that you have the appropriate rights of ownership for this code.
 We may also share certain required data with our partners to provide our services (eg. web hosting, payment processing, user accounts).
 We do not sell your information to any third parties.
 If you have any questions or concerns, please contact us [by email](mailto:contact@trelent.net).
-To host locally, please [contact us](mailto:contact@trelent.net)to learn more about our enterprise plan.
+To host locally, please [contact us](mailto:contact@trelent.net) to learn more about our enterprise plan.